-- All images must have an ALT tag and alternative text that describes them.
+- All images must have an ALT tag, and meaningful images must have alternative text that describes them.

 - Describing images: write effective alternative text:

-At ASU, all images must have alternative text that describes them (unless they are decorative, in which case they must have an empty [or NULL] ALT tag).
+On digital content, all images must have alternative text that describes them, except for decorative images, which should have an empty ALT tag.

-Supplying concise and equivalent alternate text enriches your content, sites and apps for all users and types of devices, such as:
+Supplying concise and equivalent alternate text enriches your content, sites and apps for all users and types of devices.
+For instance:

 - Screen readers and other machines (such as search engines) can't read images and rely on text alternatives.